simon-katz/nomis-electric-clojure-mode/README.md

 ## nomis-electric-clojure-mode thinks code is v3 but actually it's v2, or vice versa

-This can happen in a newly-created file or if the if the `:require` form in the namespace declaration is changed.
+This can happen in a newly-created file or if the `:require` form in the namespace declaration is changed.

 You can re-run the auto-detection of the version in any of the following ways:

 - by running `M-x nomis/ec-redetect-electric-version`

-- by turning nomis-electric-clojure-mode off and then back on (by running `M-x nomis-electric-clojure-mode` twice)
+- by turning the mode off and then back on (by running `M-x nomis-electric-clojure-mode` twice)

 - by reverting the buffer.